 Sunbirds Adobe Appearance

 Look close, and you can see the technique I used while painting this wall art.
 The first thing to do is to mask anything that isn’t the building.
-Masking Fluids prevent the paper from absorbing color.
+Masking Fluids prevent the paper from absorbing the color.
 I applied a mask before I used a wash to protect areas that I wanted to remain white.
-Using a 2″ broad brush while the paper is wet, I put down the colors of yellow, orange, red and cobalt blue, one after the other.
-This way they could blend.
-I then sprinkled kosher salt, to absorb some of the pigment.
+Using a 2″ broad brush while the paper is wet, I put down the colors of yellow, orange, red, and cobalt blue, one after the other.
+This way, they could blend.
+I then sprinkled kosher salt to absorb some of the pigment.
 When the paint dried, I peeled away the covering and wiped away the salt.
-This technique was used for Drums & Mocassins, Mondays, Taos Pueblo, and San Ysidro to name a few.
+This technique was used for Drums & Mocassins, Mondays, Taos Pueblo, and San Ysidro, to name a few.

 My first love was painting with watercolors; however, my medium of choice now is heavy body and liquid acrylics.
 Discover my vivid, mystical landscape paintings here.